thebeebs/devstarworkshop/instructions/deployment/manually.md

 ## Deploy Manually ##

-Recommendations depending on language:
+If you are here is because you are a brave Xwing fighter and you dont need help of your R2D2 with the compilation and deployment.
+So remember, depending on language you choose different sets of requirements you follow must! ;)

   Java: Maven and JDK installed

   Node.js: NPM installed

   PHP: Apache web server and PHP installed

+At the end of the compilation process -regardless of language choosen - you should have a zip file and respective manifest.json file to proceed to deployment.

+Let's now have a look on how Oracle Application Container Cloud Service works:

 ## Using Application Container Cloud Service console to deploy ##
 If you decided yo use the manual approach you should be able to produce at the end of your compilation process a manifest.json and a zip file containing the application: